upbound/docs/content/getstarted-devex/create-controllers.md

 ```
 {{</ editCode >}}

-This GCP StorageBucket claim is based on the fields GCP requires to create a Google Cloud Storage instance.
+This GCP StorageBucket claim uses fields GCP requires to create a Google Cloud Storage instance.
 You can discover required fields in the Marketplace for the provider.
 <!-- /GCP -->
 {{< /content-selector >}}